How Caching Works

 Cache Hit

-When the requested page is found in Redis:
+When the requested page is found in the cache:

 - Response time: typically under 50ms